Beneath the World Tree: Understanding SVG as Scene Graph

 In Practice: Working with Transforms on the SVG Scene Graph

-So, armed with this deeper understanding, let's explore working with transforms on the SVG scene graph in practice.
-In SVG, we have two methods to get a handle to an element's transformation matrix: getCTM() and getScreenCTM().
-It's mission critical to understand the differences between the two so it's well worth paying attention as I demystify them here.
+Armed with this deeper understanding of transformation matrices, let's explore how to use them in practice.
+In SVG, we have two main methods to inspect an element's transformation matrix: getCTM() and getScreenCTM().
+It's mission critical to understand the differences between these two, so let's demystify them here.

 getCTM()

-getCTM() gets you a handle to the cumulative transformation matrix associated with any SVG graphics element.
-In other words, it gives you the accumulated transformations (in matrix form) from the SVG root all the way down to the SVG element in question [INSERT FOOTNOTE ABOUT VIEWBOX TRANSFORMS ... ].
+getCTM() returns the cumulative transformation matrix associated with any SVG graphics element.
+This means that it gives you all the accumulated transformations (in matrix form) from the SVG root all the way down to the SVG element in question [INSERT FOOTNOTE ABOUT VIEWBOX TRANSFORMS ... ].

 PRO-TIP